Why choose Diminished Value of GA to appraise your vehicle?

 • Adhere to a strict code of ethics

-• Locally involved with the Chamber of commerce
+• Are locally involved with the Chamber of Commerce

-Before hiring an appraiser, make sure you check the following:
+Before hiring an auto appraiser, make sure you check the following…

 • Their BBB Score and number of complaints failed against them?